Enhancing Underwater Light Field Images via Global Geometry-aware Diffusion Process: Experiments

 \subsubsection{Training Details}

 We used the LFUB dataset~\cite{lin2025enhancing}, which includes a training set of 60 scenes and a test set of 15 scenes.
 The LF images feature an angular resolution of 7 $\times$~7 and a spatial resolution of 640 $\times$~360.
 During training, LF images were randomly cropped into fixed patches of 128 $\times$~128.
 The pixel values of all images were normalized to the range $[-1,~1]$.
 To augment the data, we applied random cropping, rotation, and flipping.
 Our framework was implemented in PyTorch using Python 3.9.0 and trained on a single NVIDIA RTX 3090 GPU with 24 GB of memory.
 We employed the Adam optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 The training process involved over 2 million iterations with a batch size of 1 and a fixed learning rate of $2 \times 10^{-4}$.
-The architecture of the noise map predictor was composed of multi-pattern convolutions~\cite{lin2025enhancing} for 4-D LFs.
+The noise map predictor $f_w$ is based on an encoder architecture comprising multi-pattern convolutional layers with a total parameter count of 30M, which is much lower than that of the frozen SD-Turbo backbone (857M parameters).
 It takes the underwater images $\mathbf{Y}_0$ and timestep $\tau$ as input, and outputs the predicted noise maps $f_w(\mathbf{Y}_0, \tau)$.
+This compact architecture inherently limits model capacity and reduces the risk of memorizing training-set-specific noise patterns.
+Moreover, 60 diverse underwater scenes with extensive data augmentation ensure that $f_w$ generalizes to varied degradation patterns rather than overfitting to particular image content.